jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 Your videos can be recorded as a screencast of you live coding and narrating, a slide-based presentation, a camera capture of yourself explaining or narrating some concept, or a mix of all these.
 You can provide video segments and request our media team to post-process, as needed.

+All speakers will be offered a lapel microphone and halo lamp, to help them record quality video (we may choose the items and send you a link with a gift card, so you get the items shipped to you).
+NumFOCUS will prepare a streamlined workflow for you to deliver the raw video, and will send you written instructions.
+In post-processing, we will improve audio, and may add an intro and credits in the end.
+We will then post the video on the JupyterCon YouTube channel.

 ### Slides